chef/supermarket/docs/supermarket-release-checklist.md

 - Install supermarket artifact
   - Once build is successful it will create a supermarket installation package in the directory `/var/cache/omnibus/pkg`.
     U can install the package using respective package installer for the selected OS.
+For ubuntu I've used `dpkg` as follows
+    ```
+      sudo dpkg -i /var/cache/omnibus/pkg/<package>.deb
+    ```

 - Reconfigured supermarket with `supermarket-ctl reconfigure`